GregRos/Imms/README.md

 Solid
 =====

 Solid is a library of _immutable_ or _persistent_ data structures for .NET languages, mainly C# and F#.
+They are written in C# (I chose not to write them in F# mainly due to performance reasons -- F# abstracts the IL much more deeply than C# does, and makes it inconvinient to take certain (normally unwise) design choices that maximize performance.

 These are data structures that cannot be modified in-place.
 Instead, operations such as `Add`, `Remove`, `Set`, and so forth return new versions of the data structure that share some of the structure with the old one.

 Right now, it consists of three usable data structures.
 * `Sequence<T>` (name change pending), a high performance _double-ended queue_ data structure that offers many fast operations.
 This is pretty much complete, aside from additional testing.